 Temperature input channels monitor RTD or thermocouple temperature sensors inputs for the most common ranges.
-You can also configure severity alarms that can send an email, a syslog message, and/or an SNMP trap when an alarm is triggered or cleared; See Alarm Settings for more information about the alarms.
+You can also configure severity alarms that can send an email, a syslog message, and/or an SNMP trap when an alarm is triggered or cleared; See Alarm Settings on page 203 for more information about the alarms.